isi-code/odin-tic-tac-toe/README.md

     - (3,5,7)
   - **Tie conditions**
     - All nine spaces are marked no condition above is met by a single player
-- Method that will update the game board with player choices
-- Method to prevent playing the same square
-- Method to start / restart the game